Plastic SCM - GitSync guide

 Assuming the GitHub dokancode repo is empty, GitSync will calculate the changesets and branches it needs to push from the Plastic repo, and will push them:

-Once the push operation is finished, we can see a summary with the objects that have been exporting:
+Once the push operation is finished, you can see a summary of the objects that have been exporting:

-If we go back to GitHub and refresh the dokancode repository, we'll see the exported objects from Plastic:
+If you go back to GitHub and refresh the dokancode repository, you'll see the exported objects from Plastic:

-Now we're ready to work with the repository in both sides: Plastic SCM and GitHub.
-We'll be able to create branches, do changes... and synchronize again by pulling/pushing.
+Now you're ready to work with the repository in both sides: Plastic SCM and GitHub.
+You'll be able to create branches, do changes, and synchronize again by pulling/pushing.

-In this chapter we're going to show you how to work with the dokancode repo, both in the GitHub and Plastic sides, applying some basic operations.
+In this section, you'll learn how to work with the dokancode repo, in the GitHub and Plastic sides, applying some basic operations.

-Now I'm going to run some operations on the master branch:
+As an example, some operations will be run on the master branch:

 Delete the license.txt file: